 Another option is to have a tour automatically scheduled for 10am the day after you arrive, through the Milan City Pass.
 The Milan City Pass is a great option for last minute visitors, or anyone visiting during peak season that doesn’t want to deal with the hassle of reserving tickets.
-While this is your costliest option at approximately €115, it’s also the most convenient and includes a lot of extras.
-Not only do you get skip the line tickets for the Last Supper and the Duomo, you get complimentary bus transfer from the airport, a metro card, entrance to Sforza Castle and Theatre Scala, guided walking tour of the city and 20% off other attractions, like the Hop on Hop Off Bus and Leonardo’s Vineyard.
+While this is your costliest option at approximately €115, it’s includes a lot of extras like skip the line tickets for the Duomo, a metro card, and entrance to Sforza Castle and Theatre Scala.

 Know Before You Go

 Plan your transportation ahead of time.
 Taxis are not easy to catch when departing the church, but there is a cable car stop nearby.
 You can walk, but I wouldn’t recommend it in extreme weather.
 You can also buy train tickets in advance through ItaliaRail.

 The room in which “The Last Supper” stands is hermetically sealed.
 You have to go through two sets of doors to enter and everything closes promptly behind you.
 The 15 minute time period for observation and pictures is strict.
 You cannot take video of the painting.
 It’s against the rules and if you do it will come out like you’re videotaping a computer screen.